 This multi-step process isn’t always easy.
 This handy guide will walk you through everything you need to know about how to refinance an inherited property to buy out heirs.
 We’ll also explain other options like our home buy-back program for keeping the home in your hands.

-When you inherit a family home, it can be difficult to look past your memories and emotions.
+When you find yourself with an inherited property, it can be difficult to look past your memories and emotions.
 However, before you can make any critical decisions about what to do with the inherited house or property, you (and your co-heirs) need to look closely at the home’s financial situation.

 Learn where the real property stands by gathering information about the following: